 Any loans to directors (and shareholders) outstanding at the balance sheet date (your company’s period-end) have to be disclosed in the accounts and on the company tax return.

-This extra 32.5% is repayable to the company by HMRC when the loan is repaid to the company.
+This extra 33.75% is repayable to the company by HMRC when the loan is repaid to the company.

-Coincidentally this is the same rate as a higher rate dividend would be, but the difference is that S455 tax is reclaimable, whereas the personal tax on a higher rate dividend is not (because the loan has to be repaid whereas you can keep the dividend).
+Coincidentally this is the same rate as a higher rate dividend would be, but the difference is that s455 tax is reclaimable, whereas the personal tax on a higher rate dividend is not (because the loan has to be repaid whereas you can keep the dividend).

-If you intend to take a loan then consider the date of the loan in order to get the maximum time before repayment becomes due.
 Borrowing money on the first day of your company year will give you 21 months, whereas borrowing money on the last day of your company year will give you just 9 months.

 2. Personal Tax

-Dividend income falling within the higher rate tax band is taxed at 32.5%.
+Dividend income falling within the higher rate tax band is taxed at 33.75% (2023/4 tax year).

 This can be mitigated to some degree if you make personal pension contributions or donations to charity, as they both increase your basic rate tax band and therefore allow more of your dividends to fall into the basic rate band.